systemexklusiv/softstepper/README.md

 'drival-softstepper-e4f632bcb420' unless you rename the folder

 **3. start Monitoring (quick start)**
-Drop a looper into a track and rename the device 'ssl1' as depicted in the screenshot below.
+Drop a looper into a track and rename the device 'ssl1'.
 Now click on the *metronome* -
 ![reset.jpg](https://bitbucket.org/repo/M8b74b/images/2814138009-reset.jpg)
 Doesn't matter if on or off just the change triggers the scanning for new loopers.